mallockey/Get-DiskDriveUsage/README.md

 ![Usage](/images/EachDrive.PNG)

-It accepts multiple PC names from the command line:
+It accepts multiple PC names from the -ComputerName parameter as well as a text file with the -InputFile parameter:

-`Get-DiskDriveUsage -ComputerName Josh-LT-01, Josh-LT-01`
+`Get-DiskDriveUsage.ps1 -ComputerName Josh-LT-01, Josh-LT-01`
+`Get-DiskDriveUsage.ps1 -InputFile "C:\Kits\Computers.txt"`

-As well as the pipeline:
+And the pipeline:

 `"Josh-LT-01" | Get-DiskDriveInfo.ps1`